Microsoft Software License Terms

 More Terms Governing Arbitration Procedures, Fees, and Incentives

 These terms are part of the license agreement between you and Microsoft Corporation (or, based on where you live, one of its affiliates) that governs your right to use the OneNote software.
-You can find the rest of the agreement by going to here.
+You can find the rest of the agreement on the Microsoft software license terms for Microsoft OneNote page.

 Section B of the license agreement’s Additional Terms contains a binding arbitration clause and class action waiver.
 Under Section B.6, you and Microsoft also agree to these terms: